On the generalized Chen's conjecture on biharmonic submanifolds: Foliations of conformally flat spaces by biharmonic hyperplanes

 Substituting (\ref{RiN}), (\ref{H}), (\ref{RiT}), (\ref{A2}), (\ref{gradH}), (\ref{LapH}), and $A({\rm grad}_g\,H)=H\,{\rm grad}_g\,H$ into biharmonic equation (\ref{eq1}) we conclude that the isometric immersion $\varphi$ is biharmonic if and only if

-The second equation of (\ref{Keq}), and hence the system (\ref{Keq}) itself, can be solved by considering the following three cases. \\ {\bf Case 1.} $f'=0$ (which implies $H=-k_mf'=0$) gives the trivial solution.
-In this case, $\varphi$ is actually totally geodesic since its image is a hyperplane in a space that is homothetic to a Euclidean space.\\ {\bf Case 2.} $a_iff''=0, i=1, 2, \ldots, m$ (which, together with (\ref{gradH}), implies ${\rm grad}_g\,H=0$).
+This system of ordinary differential equations can be solved by finding the solutions of the second equation of (\ref{Keq}) and then substituting these solutions into the first equation.
+We can solve the second equation of (\ref{Keq}) by considering the following three cases. \\ {\bf Case 1.} $f'=0$ (which implies $H=-k_mf'=0$) gives the trivial solution.
+In this case, $\varphi$ is actually totally geodesic since its image is a hyperplane in a space that is homothetic to Euclidean space.\\ {\bf Case 2.} $a_iff''=0, i=1, 2, \ldots, m$ (which, together with (\ref{gradH}), implies ${\rm grad}_g\,H=0$).
 In this case the first equation of (\ref{Keq}), with the aid of $\triangle^MH=0$ and (\ref{LapH}), can be reduced to

 If $ff''=0$, then Equation (\ref{f4}) reduces to $f^{'}=0$, which gives the trivial solution again, i.e., the hypersurfaces are minimal.
 If $ff''\ne 0$, then all $a_i=0, i=1, 2, \ldots, m$, and hence $k_m=1$.
 Thus, Equation (\ref{f4}) reduces to $ff''-2(f^{'})^2=0$ which has solutions $f(z)=\frac{1}{Az+B}$, where $A, B$ are constants.\\ {\bf Case 3.} $m=4$.
 In this case, the biharmonic equation (\ref{Keq}) reduces to